gajus/eslint-plugin-jsdoc/README.md

   - with the key `noDefaults` to insist that only the supplied option type map is to be used, and that the default preferences (such as "string" over "String") will not be enforced.
 The option's default is `false`.
+  - with the key `exemptTagContexts` which will avoid reporting when a bad type is found on a specified tag.
+Set to an array of objects with a key `tag` set to the tag to exempt, and a `types` key which can either be `true` to indicate that any types on that tag will be allowed, or to an array of strings which will only allow specific bad types.
+    If an array of strings is given, these must match the type exactly, e.g., if you only allow `"object"`, it will not allow `"object<string, string>"`.
+Note that this is different from the behavior of `settings.jsdoc.preferredTypes`.
+This option is useful for normally restricting generic types like `object` with `preferredTypes`, but allowing `typedef` to indicate that its base type is `object`.
   - with the key `unifyParentAndChildTypeChecks` which will treat `settings.jsdoc.preferredTypes` keys such as `SomeType` as matching not only child types such as an unadorned `SomeType` but also